ms/buildtogether.tech/communicate/index.md

 Some projects use labels corresponding to upcoming assignments instead of Current, Next, and Eventually.
 This approach works well in the short term, but becomes unwieldy as labels with names like `exercise-14` pile up.
-Instead, a project team will usually create a <span g="milestone">milestone</span>, which is a set of issues and pull requests in a single project repository.
+Instead, a project team will usually create a <span g="milestone" i="milestone (in issue tracker); issue tracker!milestones">milestone</span>, which is a set of issues and pull requests in a single project repository.
 GitHub milestones can have a due date and display aggregate progress toward completion, so the team can easily see when work is due and how much is left to be done.

 ## Other Ways to Communicate

 Issues are the best way to keep track of where you are, but there are lots of other ways the team can and should communicate.
-These can be synchronous, like chat and video calls, or asynchronous, like issues and email.
+These can be <span i="communication!synchronous">synchronous</span>, like chat and video calls, or
+<span i="communication!asynchronous">asynchronous</span>, like issues and
+email.
 The former are better for quick back-and-forth and for maintaining social connections, but they can also be a constant stream of interruptions, which lowers productivity (<span x="important"/>).
 Synchronous tools also tend to bias communication in favor of people who are more self-confident, more fluent in the language, or have better network connections, and finding things afterward in archives of stream-of-consciousness exchanges is harder than finding things in asynchronous media.

 But who am I kidding?
-You're going to use instant messaging no matter what I say.
+You're going to use <span i="communication!instant messaging; instant messagin!inevitable use of">instant messaging</span> no matter what I say.
 If more than two people are in the conversation, follow the same rules you would for a short meeting: post a summary of any decisions you made where everyone can see it.

-If you prefer fewer interruptions and longer periods of thought, you can always go back to email, which has been used to run projects since the 1970s.
+If you prefer fewer interruptions and longer periods of thought, you can always go back to <span i="communication!email; email (for team communication)">email</span>, which has been used to run projects since the 1970s.
 It brings content directly to people while allowing everyone to deal with issues when it's convenient for them, and supports long-running conversations.
 Email really comes into its own, though, when messages are routed through a central mailing list, so that people don't have to remember to CC the other five people on their team, and a shared archive can be created for later searching.
 The second point is as important as the first: if you can't go back and find out what was said a month ago---or, just as importantly, if someone *else* can't do that---you might as well not have said it.

 <div class="callout" markdown="1">

 ### Filters are your friend

-Every email client allows you to set up <span g="mail_filter">filters</span>
-that automatically flag messages matching certain patterns or file them in particular mailboxes.
+Every email client allows you to set up <span g="mail_filter" i="email!filters">filters</span> that automatically flag messages matching certain patterns or file them in particular mailboxes.
 I have fourteen of these set up right now to organize messages belonging to particular projects; it only took a couple of minutes, and it means that when I check mail in the morning or after lunch, everything is set up for me to focus on one topic at a time.

 </div>

+<span i="software portal!communication tools">Software portals</span> provide
-Software portals provide many other ways to communicate, which project members use in a wide variety of ways <cite>Treude2011</cite>.
-Wikis seem like a good way to keep notes, create documentation, and so on.
+many other ways to communicate, which project members use in a wide variety of ways <cite>Treude2011</cite>.  <span i="wiki; communication!wiki">Wikis/span> seem like a good way to keep notes, create documentation, and so on.
 Their main strength is the fact that content is automatically and immediately visible on the web.
-These days, you will probably get more mileage out of a bunch of Markdown pages under version control---you have to set up a repository anyway, and version control systems are much better at reconciling conflicts between concurrent authors than wikis.
+These days, you will probably get more mileage out of a bunch of <span i="Markdown">Markdown</span> pages under version control---you have to set up a repository anyway, and version control systems are much better at reconciling conflicts between concurrent authors than wikis.

-Blogs, on the other hand, have proven more useful.
+<span i="communication!blog; blog!as team journal">Blogs</span>, on the other
+hand, have proven more useful.
 One kind of project blog consists of articles written by the team's members as a journal of their progress.
 This is most useful for people who are watching the project from the outside, like instructors.

-The second kind of blog is one created automatically by tools.
+The second kind of <span i="blog!automatically generated">blog</span> is one created automatically by tools.
 In many project management systems, every project has a blog.
 Every time someone checks code into version control, creates or closes an issue, or sends email, an entry is added to that blog.
 This allows the project's members to see changes scroll by in their usual blog reader, which is a handy way to keep track of what their teammates are doing.

 If you are going to create a blog, use a <span g="static_site_generator" i="static site generator">static site generator</span> to format and publish content consistently.
-On GitHub, for example, you can create a site with [GitHub Pages][github-pages] using a tool called [Jekyll][jekyll]; lots of different themes are available, and there are many good tutorials online.
+On GitHub, for example, you can create a site with <span i="GitHub Pages">[GitHub Pages][github-pages]</span> using a tool called <span i="Jekyll; static site generator!Jekyll">[Jekyll][jekyll]</span>; lots of different themes are available, and there are many good tutorials online.

 <div class="callout" markdown="1">

 ### Comments as communication

-People don't usually think of comments as a form of communication like email or instant messaging, but if they are used properly, the only significant difference is that the comments are right there in the code where the recipients can't miss them rather than in an archive somewhere that they'll have to go and
+People don't usually think of <span i="comments!as communication;
+communication!comments">comments</span> as a form of communication like email or instant messaging, but if they are used properly, the only significant difference is that the comments are right there in the code where the recipients can't miss them rather than in an archive somewhere that they'll have to go and